Ladvien/tech_up/week_1.md

 * [GET: Get realtime user status](https://lichess.org/api#tag/Users/operation/apiUsersStatus)

+> Important: Python programmers often convert JSON objects into Python dictionaries, however, this is not always the case.
+And programmers often use the terms "dictionary" and "JSON" interchangeably, even though they are technically different.

 These data can then be transformed and sent elsewhere, such as a database.
 Or used for visualization.
 Most JSON responses will contain an array (everything between `[]`) and inside the array dictionaries (stuff between `{}`).
 Inside of these dictionaries, much like a real dictionary, there is a key and a value.
 These values can be retrieved from a dictionary with knowing the index and the key pair.
 For example, the `name` of the user retrieved can be found at the array's index `0` then the `key` `name`.
 This will make more sense in the next section where we walk through the Python code to retrieve these data.

 ### Python Requests Library